24/7 FREE CONSULTATIONS

 Our Pennsylvania Mesothelioma Settlements

 Our attorneys have a long track record of success in bringing lawsuits related to mesothelioma and other asbestos-related diseases.
-Some of our notable achievements include:
+Some of our notable mesothelioma settlements and verdicts include:

-• $32,000,000+ asbestos exposure verdict at the conclusion of a trial involving secondhand exposure claims.
+• $32,000,000+ asbestos exposure verdict after a trial involving secondhand exposure claims.
 Jurors assigned liability to both premises defendant Kraft Heinz and contractor defendant Metal Masters Inc.

 • $5,100,000+ mesothelioma settlement for a Navy machinist’s mate who went on to be a civilian maintenance mechanic and contracted mesothelioma due to asbestos exposure